 The Wittenburg castle must have been a popular place as residence for noble widows, at least if various chroniclers are to believed, because there are even more widows alleged to have lived out their final years there.
 The Bock von Wülfingen, a family propertied in Wülfingen and then also Poppenburg, have already been mentioned.
 First documentary evidence about them appears in the second half of the 12th century, so the ‘Bocks’, as they were called, and who asserted in the 19th that the Wittenburg may have served their family as ‘widow seat’ could not have placed a date for it earlier than their first documentation.
 It would more likely have been in the 13th century, which would also refute the speculation that the first part of the castle’s name could have been a derivation of ‘widow’ (see chapter on Etymology), because by that time it had already been named.

 Another widow alleged to have been residing in the castle was Oda von Hohenbüchen, spouse of Count Wittekind of Poppenburg, a grandson of Berengar’s brother Friedrich I. She would have been widowed in the early second half of the 13th century.
 Some accounts also want to see her as the donor of castle and properties to the Cathedral, even though by that time the Cathedral of Hildesheim had already been documented long before as its owner.
-Lastly, there is the widowed Adelheid of the Esiconians/Nibelungs in the previously mentioned Wikipedia article on Kloster Wittenburg, who was supposed to have taken up residence in the castle in 1177.
-Stoffregen got it right, when in writing about this subject with regard to Adelheid von Wassel, he warned that much about it is based on legend.
-Some of the other stories seem to have come straight out of the realm of fantasy.
+Stoffregen got it right, when, in writing about this subject with regard to Adelheid von Wassel, he warned that much about it is based on legend.
+Some of the other stories seem to have come straight out of the realm of fiction.

 It appears that Lüntzel was the first chronicler who wrote in his ‘History of the Diocese and City of Hildesheim’ of 1858 about the existence and the gift of ‘the duchess Adelheid’, and it took until the ‘Documentary Record Book of the Cathedral of Hildesheim’ and Philipp Meyer’s writings in the 1922 ‘Annual for the History of Lower Saxony’ that this thread was more extensively explored.
 Earlier writers such as Ernst Spangenberg in a contribution to the ‘New National Archive of the Kingdom of Hanover’, 1823, admitted that they had no idea who the previous owners of the castle were, or they made inferences from whatever information was available to them, which were then used by those coming after them as foundations on which to build their own assertions.
 Adoption and repetition of such narratives was bound to eventually create their own certitudes where certitudes are few indeed, and that also raises a caveat about ‘Athelheidis ducissa’: The Cathedral’s registry of obediences of the late 12th and early 13th century is the only evidence identifying her as a ‘ducissa’.
 Philipp Meyer was grappling with the sparsity of available documentation as well by inserting an oblique doubt with this comment, that describing as ‘ducissa’ a ‘comitissa’ of the houses of Hallermund, Wassel and Kefernberg would have been extraordinary at the end of the 12th century.
 He too would obviously have been relieved by confirmation of the donor’s title through additional sources.
 What are the chances for such secondary confirmation to come forth now, more than eight centuries later?
 Furthermore, which one of the ladies named ‘Adelhaid’ and with a claim to the title of ‘duchess’ could it be: Adelhaid, (c1100, died after 1139), daughter of Count Otto of Ballenstedt and granddaughter of Duke Magnus, or Adelhaid, daughter of Albert the Bear, great-granddaughter of Duke Magnus, – the latter the Adelhaid who died in the nunnery of Lamspringe in 1162?
 Could she be the one described as ‘soror nostra’ (our sister) in the necrology of 1191 and therefore have the best claim for having made that bequest?
 Uncertainty continues to persists.